SBeator/sort-js-object-keys/README.md

 # Sort JS Object Keys README

-This is an extension to alphabetically sort the keys in _selected_ js objects keys in your code.
+This is a VS code extension to alphabetically sort the keys in _selected_ js objects keys in your code.

 ## Reference